trozboril/Session2groupProject/README.md

 for their own adventure.
 This will hopefully be able to share on facebook as well as twitter so it can be shared for people who want to plan an event.

+###pages
+i__ndex page__
+featured beers && breweries
+beers that are trending
+about
+Beers that i am following
+sections for other pages

+__tour de brewery__
+left side add breweries or list of potential brweries right side - google map area somewhere needs to be social media icons to share